MarioPossamato/smm2bcd/README.md

 [My Discord Server](https://discord.gg/8wx8uQF)

 ## Who gets credit for this?
-@MarioPossamato#9693 for the initial script;
+mario possamato for the initial script;
-@comex#9163 for cleaning up the script.
+comex for cleaning up the script;
+simontime for the initial course decryptor;
+blawar for the encryption support for the decryptor.